eviebutland/fitness-app/README.md

 I have looked into using the google OAuth2 stratergy offered by [PassportJS](https://www.passportjs.org/) but soon realised that this required a front end to allow the users to enter the google account information in.
 I then moved to use passport-http-bearer instead which allowed me to authenticate by using a bearer token, generated using [JWT](https://www.npmjs.com/package/jsonwebtoken)

 I learnt that OAuth2 is about allowing a service to make use of another service for authentication on behalf of the user.
 This can be helful for users that don't want to make a new account per website, but make use of an existing one such as Facebook or Google.
 For example, this is made use of on ASOS website.
 I have decided this is functionality I would like to add once I have a UI.
 [OAuth2orize](https://github.com/jaredhanson/oauth2orize)

+#### Email providers

+I am using [courier](https://www.courier.com/), this is an API that can manage multiple communications in one place.
+Initially, I have set up for Gmail API to send my daily emails.
+However, it can allow for intergrations to allow for SMS, push notifications, slack messages and more.
+This was relatively simple to set up and can be updated easily to use a different provider if needed.
+I intend to customise the templates to provide the workouts in a simple but effective style.